degencap777/esxAioMenu/README.md

 FXServer ESX All-In-One Action Menu

 NOTICE:
 `There will no longer be support for this script.
 OnlySerenity and I have both stepped away from FiveM and ESX, so consider this project discontinued.
-Hawaii_Beach from the ESX Discord has been given my permission to work on this script.`
+Hawaii_Beach AND the main members of the ESX team from the ESX Discord have been given my permission to work on this script, if they so choose.
+I only wanted to contribute to ESX, and if they think that they can improve ESX with this script, then I will happily allow that as long as I still retain credit for being the original creator.`

 [REQUIREMENTS]